If life was like the movie Cars, then cars, semis, and heavy equipment could make a technician’s life a lot easier by telling them what’s wrong.

 Heavy equipment diagnostic software is built to help your technicians quickly and easily understand problems with construction machinery and other types of heavy equipment.
 As a result, it should be included in every heavy-duty inspection your shop offers.

-(Of course, this software will go even further towards improving your inspections when you combine it with Fullbay-powered electronic checklists!)
+(Of course, this software will go even further towards improving your inspections when you combine it with Fullbay-powered maintenance checklists!)

 Common Features of Diagnostic Software

-Your diagnostic program of choice should do all the things you need it to do.
+Bells and whistles are lots of fun, but your focus should always start with essential core features.
+At a most basic level, your diagnostic program of choice needs to do all the things you need it to do.
 Conveniently enough, we’ve compiled a list of these features!

-When shopping around for diagnostic software, make sure the program you’re looking at offers these capabilities:
+When shopping around for diagnostic software, make sure the program you’re looking at offers these core capabilities:

-Can you imagine your heavy-duty technicians lugging a full desktop computer and monitor to a remote job site?
+Mobile functionality is a big deal, too.
+Can you imagine your heavy-duty mobile technicians lugging a full desktop computer and monitor to a remote job site?
 (You should—it’s a surprisingly funny mental image.)

 But in all seriousness, the nature of this work means your best bet is choosing a mobile-friendly program.
 And while cloud-based software is more popular than ever these days, your heavy equipment diagnostic solution needs to be capable of working offline, too.